 The Requirements are Airworthiness technical mandates for technical and operational airworthiness, that have to be adhered to, by all the stakeholders in order to ensure airworthiness.
-The requirements cover, technical airworthiness during design & development, continued airworthiness, quality assurance aspects during development, production, organisational approvals and operational/continuing airworthiness.
+The requirements cover, technical airworthiness during design & development, continued airworthiness, quality assurance aspects during development, production, organisational approvals and operational / continuing airworthiness.
 The requirements pertaining to Technical Airworthiness are prepared by the TAA, i.e, CEMILAC and DGAQA, and approved by Ministry of Defence, Government of India.
-The Requirements pertaining to Operational Airworthiness are prepared and promulgated by the respective User Head Quarters.
+The Requirements pertaining to Operational Airworthiness are prepared and promulgated by the respective User Services Head Quarters.

-The manuals refer to templates, forms, circulars, airworthiness directives, AQA directives and airworthiness certification criteria documents, that may be referred to by the Main Contractor which facilitates in implementing the requirements towards ensuring airworthiness.
+The manuals refer to templates, forms, circulars, airworthiness directives, AQA directives and airworthiness certification criteria documents, that may be referred to by the Main Contractor and which facilitate in implementing the requirements towards ensuring airworthiness.
 These are released by the respective Organisation Heads i.e CEMILAC & DGAQA.

-This document titled, DDPMAS Version 2.0, is a Procedural document on Technical Airworthiness, covering roles and responsibilities and the empowerment of the stakeholders to ensure airworthiness of Indian Military Air Systems.
+This document titled, Indian Military Airworthiness Procedure-2023 (IMAP-2023), is a Procedural document on Technical Airworthiness, covering roles and responsibilities and the empowerment of the stakeholders to ensure airworthiness of Indian Military Air Systems.

 The document is structured in two parts, Part-1 and Part-2.
 Part-1 consists of three chapters, the present introduction chapter, the military airworthiness framework chapter and the military acquisitions chapter.
-These three chapters are aimed at introducing the readers to a prelude of various activities of military airworthiness in the country, the airworthiness framework and the acquisitions models of the Services, that needs to be addressed for its airworthiness.
+These three chapters are aimed at introducing the readers to a prelude of various activities pertaining to military airworthiness in the country, the airworthiness framework and the acquisitions models of the Services.

-Part-2, consists of 12 chapters to exclusively cover the airworthiness procedures for Ab-initio development, License production, Bought-Out, Bought-out envisaging manufacture in India, Continuing/Continued airworthiness and Flight Testing of Air System/Airborne Stores.
-Chapters on procedures for Exports, Research and Civil certified military Air System have also been addressed here.
+Part-2 consists of 12 chapters to exclusively cover the airworthiness procedures for Ab-initio development, License production, Bought-Out, Bought-out envisaging manufacture in India, Continuing / Continued airworthiness and Flight Testing of Air System / Airborne Stores.
+Chapters on procedures for Exports, Research and Civil certified Military Air System have also been addressed here.
 Further, procedures for Air Systems such as UAS and Air Launched Missiles have also been added through exclusive chapters.
 The procedures pertinent to indigenous substitution and organisation approvals for design, production and maintenance have also been explicitly addressed in individual chapters.

-In short, the activities related to design, development, manufacture and procurement of Air System/Airborne Store for the Indian military, shall follow the procedures as outlined in the applicable chapters of this DDPMAS Version 2.0 document.
+In short, the activities related to design, development, manufacture and procurement of Air System / Airborne Stores for the Indian Military, shall follow the procedures as outlined in the applicable chapters of this IMAP-2023 document.

-This document shall be reviewed by the advisory bodies every 3 years for possible updates keeping in mind the contemporary advancements in military aviation and the suggestions received.
+This document shall be reviewed by the advisory body every 3 years for possible updates keeping in mind the contemporary advancements in military aviation and the suggestions received.

-This document, DDPMAS Version 2.0 shall supersede DDPMAS Version 1.0.
-DDPMAS Version 2.0 shall apply to the new projects initiated post its release.
-The applicability of this document to the ongoing Air Systems/Airborne Stores programmes, shall be decided based on the stage of completion and in consultation with the stakeholders.
+This document, IMAP-2023 shall supersede DDPMAS Version 1.0.
+IMAP-2023 shall apply to the new projects initiated post its release.
+The applicability of this document to the ongoing Air Systems / Airborne Stores programmes, shall be decided based on the stage of completion and in consultation with the stakeholders.